ACTL4001-T1-2022/github-showcase-page-the-esteemed-geckos/README.md

 ![](implementationtimeline.png)

 Phase 1 involves selecting the team per skill and budgeting considerations.
 As aforementioned in the Team Selection, the forecasted probability of placing in the top ten starts high.
 However, the chance of winning the championship begins low and increases rapidly over several years.
 This is achieved through a combination of young and prime-aged players, allowing for short-term success and a long-term championship.
-The selected players are below in the Table.
+The selected players are in the table below.

 |**Name** | **Year of Birth** | **Position** | **2022-2026 Salary (∂)** | **2027-2031 Salary (∂)** |
 | :---: | :---: | :---: | :---: | :---: |